Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 can be expressed as an $r$-tubular neighborhood, that is, the image of the vectors in the normal bundle of $S$ with norm $\leq r$ under the normal exponential map, and hence it is compact.
 It contains all Cauchy hypersurfaces in the closed ball

 in $(\mathcal{C}_M,d_J)$.
-By compactness, the functions $f$ representing the Cauchy hypersurfaces contained in $\bar B_r(S)$ are uniformly Lipschitz continuous.
+By compactness and smoothness of the Lorentzian metric, the functions $f$ representing the Cauchy hypersurfaces contained in $\bar B_r(S)$ are uniformly Lipschitz continuous.
 Let $S_{f_k}$ be a sequence of such Cauchy hypersurfaces.
-The functions $f_k$ are uniformly Lipschitz continuous and uniformly bounded by \eqref{eq:sup_norm_estimate}.
-By the Arzel\`a--Ascoli theorem, we can assume that the sequence $f_k$ converges uniformly to a Lipschitz continuous function $f$.
-Then $S_f$ coincides with the set of all points $x\in X$ such that for any neighborhood $U$ of $x$ in $M$ it holds that $U\cap S_{f_k} \neq \emptyset$ for infinitely many $k$.
+Since the functions $f_k$ are uniformly bounded by \eqref{eq:sup_norm_estimate} and uniformly Lipschitz continuous, we can assume that the sequence $f_k$ converges uniformly to a Lipschitz continuous function $f$ by the Arzel\`a--Ascoli theorem.
+Using the uniform Lipschitz continuity, we see that $S_f$ coincides with the set of all points $x\in M$ such that for any neighborhood $U$ of $x$ in $M$ it holds that $U\cap S_{f_k} \neq \emptyset$ for infinitely many $k$.
 We claim that $d_J(S_{f_k},S_f) \rightarrow 0$.
 Otherwise, there are some $\varepsilon>0$ and sequences $(x_j)_{j\in\N}$ and $(y_j)_{j\in\N}$ in $S$ with

 By compactness of $S$ we can assume that $x_j \rightarrow x \in S$ and $y_j \rightarrow y \in S$.
 By continuity this implies

 Again by continuity, this implies